hung0125/Selenium-Implementation-Simplifier/readme.md

 ## *Must know*
 1. The libraries support Chrome driver only
 2. The libraries are only tested on Windows
-3. For simplicity, the libraries locate elemets by XPATH only

 ## *Installation*
 1. pip install selenium